last update 1-1-2005

 plaintiff must show that the employer's practices were in actual violation

-of a state statue, and not simply practices disagreed with or found
+of a state statute, and not simply practices disagreed with or found

 distasteful by the employer.

-The Fourth Circuit also found in 2004 in Mendonca v Tidewater that this
+The Fourth Circuit also found in 2004 in Mendonca v Tidewater 862 So2d 505

-In Goldsby, the First Circuit held that the Court did not have
+In Goldsby 861 So2d 236, the First Circuit held that the Court did not have

 jurisdiction to reinstate a state employee or give him back pay since that